snehamule/Book--Recommendation-System/README.md

 ## Install python

-If python is not installed then need to install python:
+If python is not installed then need to install python:<br />
 **For  osx operating system (mac)**<br />
 	python get-pip.py